-Separate Handbooks are published for the Faculties of Applied Science, Architecture, Arts, Commerce, Engineering, Law, Medicine, Professional Studies, Science (including Biological Sciences) and the Board of Studies in General Education.
+Separate Handbooks are published for the Faculties of Applied Science, Architecture, Arts, Commerce, Engineering, Law, Medicine, Professional Studies, Science (including Biological Sciences and the Board of Studies in Science and Mathematics), the Australian Graduate School of Management (AGSM) and the Board of Studies in General Education.

 The Calendar and Handbooks are available from the Cashier's Office.
-The Calendar costs \$3 (hard cover) and \$2.50 (soft cover) (plus postage and packing, 90 cents).
+The Calendar costs \$3 (plus postage and packing, 90 cents).
 The Handbooks vary in cost.
-Applied Science, Arts, Commerce and Science are \$1.50: Architecture, Engineering, Law, Medicine and Professional Studies are \$1.00.
+Applied Science, Arts, Commerce and Sciences are \$1.50, Architecture, Engineering, Law, Medicine, Professional Studies and AGSM are \$1.00.
 Postage is 40c in each case.
 The exception is General Studies, which is free.